 Each month, Halifax, Nationwide and HM Land Registry publish house price indices, tracking the movement in average house prices in the UK.
 Halifax and Nationwide updates are based on mortgage approvals data, while the UK HPI is a joint production by HM Land Registry, Land and Property Services Northern Ireland, ONS and Registers of Scotland.

-On a monthly basis, Halifax said prices were up by 1.3% on October 2024, while Nationwide’s index showed a 1.2% increase.
+On a monthly basis, Halifax said prices were down by 0.2% on November 2024, while Nationwide’s index showed a 0.7% increase.

-‘This is likely to lead to a jump in transactions in the first three months of 2025 (especially in March) and a corresponding period of weakness in the following three to six months, as occurred in the wake of previous stamp duty changes.
-This has the potential to shift the demand/supply balance in the near term and impact price movements.
+He said: ‘This will lead to a jump in transactions in the first three months and a corresponding period of weakness in the following three to six months, as occurred in the wake of previous stamp duty changes.

-‘But, providing the economy continues to recover steadily, as we expect, the underlying pace of housing market activity is likely to continue to strengthen gradually as affordability constraints ease through a combination of modestly lower interest rates and earnings outpacing house price growth.’
+‘But, providing the economy continues to recover steadily, as we expect, the underlying pace of housing market activity is likely to continue to strengthen gradually as affordability constraints ease through a combination of modestly lower interest rates and earnings outpacing house price growth.
+The latter is likely to return to the 2-4% range in 2025 once stamp duty related volatility subsides.’

-The UK HPI, with the latest data for October 2024, showed a 3.4% increase in house prices compared with October 2023, and a 0.2% increase on September 2024.
+The UK HPI, with the latest data for November 2024, showed a 3.3% increase in house prices compared with November 2023, and a 0.4% decrease on October 2024.
 As the UK HPI figures cover house sales that may have been agreed months previously, there tends to be a lag in the data.

 Source: Halifax (Methodology), Nationwide (Methodology), UK HPI (Methodology)

-Regional data from Nationwide shows Northern Ireland and the North West saw the greatest annual increases in 3Q2024, while East Anglia was the only region to show an annual decrease in the same period.
+Regional data from Nationwide shows Northern Ireland, the North and the North West saw the greatest annual increases in 4Q2024, while East Anglia showed an annual increase of just 0.5% in the same period.

 Source: Nationwide